safe-global/safe-docs/reference/safe-core-sdk/onramp-kit/README.md

 ### How to use a pack

-Start working with one of our packs is as easy as instantiate the main class and and call the common `init()` method afterwards.
+To start working with our packs, instantiate the main class and and call the common `init()` method afterwards.

 ```typescript
 const pack = new MoneriumPack(packConfig);
 await pack.init(packInitOptions);
 ```

-After the initialization, you can use the pack methods to interact with the chosen provider.
-There are some common methods (`open()`, `close()` ...) that you can use with any pack.
-It creates a common interface that any pack should implement.
+After the initialization, you can use the pack specific methods to interact with the chosen provider.
+There are some common methods (`open()`, `close()` ...) that you can use with any pack, it's the common interface that any pack should implement.
 Check the abstract class [`OnRampKitBasePack`](./OnRampKitBasePack.md) for more information.